 Here’s one quick advice:

-Spying on your competitors and stealing their customers isn’t illegal.
-Isn’t forbidden.
+„Spying“ on your competitors and stealing their customers isn’t illegal.
+Isn’t it forbidden?
 It’s desirable.

-You already know how to spy on them, monitor and track their online activity.
-But, how can we actually recapture their customers?
+You already know how to „spy“ on them, monitor and track their online activity.
+But how can we recapture their customers?

 Understand your customers better

-Yea you heard this for a hundred times.
+Yea/Yes, you heard this hundred times, at least.
 But don’t skip on this.
 I’m giving you advice on how to do this.

-At the end of the day, it’s all about the customers.
+It’s all about the customers.
+CUSTOMERS ARE ALWAYS RIGHT!
 They are your bosses.
-They’re saying you what to do.
-You just need to find better ways from your competition on how to do it.
+They are the ones who are in command.
+You need to find better ways from your competition on how to do it.

-First thing – find your customers biggest pains and solution on their problems.
+First thing first – find your customers’ biggest pains and solutions on their problems.

-- What are your biggest pains about the [problem]?
+- What are your biggest troubles about the [problem]?

-- Are you already using some software which helps you to [problem solution]?
+- Are you already using some software which helps you to solve your problem?

-- Are you using [your competitors’ products] and what’s your opinion of them?
+- Are you using [your competitors’ products], and what’s your opinion of/on them?
 Pros and Cons?

-- What do you think about the product which will [your solution]?
+- What do you think about the product which will solve [your problem solution]?

 - How much would you pay for it?

-You can do it in several ways, but I will select just two of them which are best (for my opinion):
+You can do it in several ways, but I will select just two of them which are the best (in my opinion):

-- Interview in person 5 to 15 of your competitors’ customers.
-If you live in a big city, try to find their meetups or some other things where they are gathering (Do your research!).
+- Interview 5 to 15 people from your competitors’ customers.
+If you live in a big city, try to find the best gathering places.
+(Do your research!).